last update:

 Halle, 1599

 The wealth of Halle came from its salt.
 Salt was a valuable commodity in the early modern period.
-In a time when refrigeration was unknown, salt was one of the few ways to preserve food.
+In a time when refrigeration was unknown, it was one of the few ways to preserve food.

 Print depicting the brine spring and the workers making salt.